Lene Rachel Andersen: Biography

 From age 16, Andersen produced radio programs and wrote scripts for radio and television satire.

-After studying business economy for three years, Andersen worked as a temp teacher and a temp secretary for two years before she studied theology for four years with the specific goal become a pastor in the Danish Evangelical Lutheran church.
+After studying business economy for three years, Andersen worked as a temp teacher and a temp secretary for two years before she studied theology for four years with the specific goal become a pastor in the Danish Evangelical Lutheran Church.
 During her years of theology studies, she wrote entertainment for Danish television, in 1993, she had a religious crisis and quit her studies when she decided to convert to Judaism.

 Andersen's debut as an author was in 2005, when she published the first book in the five volume and 2,300 page book series Baade-Og (eng.
 Both-And, 2005–2009).
 She has since written several books, among them Democracy Handbook, which is also a website: www.democracy-handbook.org.
-She also co-authored The Nordic Secret: A European Story of Beauty and Freedom (2017) with Tomas Björkman.
+She also wrote The Nordic Secret: A European Story of Beauty and Freedom (2017) edited by Tomas Björkman.
 Her latest book is Libertism: Grasping the 21st Century.

 Andersen leads Det Andersenske Forlag (Andersenske Publishing), an independent publisher in Denmark that focuses on popularizing philosophy and topics essential to democracy.

 In 2011, Andersen was appointed as a member of the Danish government's short-lived Værdikommissionen (Values Commission).

 In 2018, Andersen co-founded the thinking lab Nordic Bildung.
 Today she is president of the organization, which is the main organizer of Global Bildung Network, Global Bildung Day, and other bildung networks and events.